Nitkie: Breakup

 In 2013, the group officially disbanded due to creative differences in the team.
 As a result, the group fell apart into two projects - Fraggles (led by Alexander Prokopiev), which exist to this day, and Watusi Machine(Dosuzhev's surf-project), which existed for only about a year.

 The planned CD "Disco Rebel" remained unfinished, remaining at the mixing stage...

 In 2014, a cover version of "We Fly Together Fly My Life" was recorded for a tribute to The Meantraitors with the vocals of the former vocalist Maxim Zhukov and with all the instrument parts played by Dosuzhev.
 To date, this is the last released song of the Nitkie band.

 Style

 Musically, Nitkie's style is rooted in the psychobilly, punk and experimental genres (they like to play with rhythm dimensions), but their songs also contain elements of ska, hardcore and surf music.
 At times, the band uses Hammond organ, while at other times, the band chooses to use the guitar, bass, and acoustic drum configuration characteristic of rock music.
 The band also utilizes keyboards in much of its music.

-Lyrically, the band with horror-romantic and/or suspense lyrics that really awful on imagery.
-The band verses are inspired by classic horror and Alfred Hitchcock's movies and art of German expressionism.
+Lyrically, the band utilizes horror-romantic and/or suspense themes that focus heavily on vivid imagery.
+The band's verses are inspired by classic horror and Alfred Hitchcock's movies and the art of German expressionism.